 Economic conditions improved somewhat in 2013 because the average, real (inflation adjusted) ex-vessel shrimp price increased by 34% compared to 2012.
 Economic conditions continued to improve in 2014, and in general appear to have been the most favorable conditions seen in the fishery since 2000.
 Preliminary data suggests ex-vessel prices have abruptly turned downward in 2015, potentially erasing the increases from the two previous years.
 Conversely, fuel prices appear to have decreased further as well, somewhat mitigating the sharp decline in shrimp prices.
 Thus, economic conditions in 2014 likely represent a best-case scenario in the reasonably foreseeable future.
-Given the relatively positive economic conditions to begin fishing again in 2014.
+Given the relatively positive economic conditions in 2014, one would expect vessels that were inactive due to the previous poor economic conditions to begin fishing again in 2014.
 Yet the percent of inactive permitted vessels only decreased by 2%, equivalent to the decrease in the number of permits.
-What this suggests is that the active permitted fleet has become fairly stable and changes in economic conditions are having little effect on the size of that core fleet.
+This suggests is that the active permitted fleet has become fairly stable and changes in economic conditions are having little effect on the size of that core fleet.